Milk chocolate and mint-chocolate fudge that is quickly and easily made in the microwave! No candy thermometer needed!

 Line an 8 x 8 baking pan with parchment paper.
 Set aside.

-Combine the bag of milk chocolate chips with the vanilla and 1/2 of the can of sweetened condensed milk in a large microwaveable bowl.
+Combine the milk chocolate chips with 1/2 of the can of sweetened condensed milk in a large microwaveable bowl.
 Microwave for 15 seconds, stir for 30 seconds, and then microwave for another 15-20 seconds.
 Stir for about 30-45 seconds or until the chocolate is melted.
-If it isn't melted all of the way, return it to the microwave for 20 more seconds.*
+If it isn't melted all of the way, return it to the microwave for 20 more seconds.* Stir in the vanilla extract.

 In another microwaveable bowl, combine 1 cup of white chocolate chips with the remaining sweetened condensed milk, peppermint extract, and green food coloring.
 Microwave for 15-20 seconds, stir for 30 seconds, and then microwave for another 15-20 seconds.
 Stir for about 30-45 seconds or until the chocolate is melted.
 If it isn't melted all of the way, return it to the microwave for 20 more seconds.